BrkRaw/brkraw/docs/dev/hook-packages.md

   specs, the installer rewrites them to the namespaced paths.
 - `docs` (or `readme`) should point to a packaged markdown/text file used by `brkraw hook docs`.

+Optional:

+- `pruner_specs`: you can ship pruner specs with a hook when you want to bundle a “share/de-identify” pruning preset alongside the conversion pipeline.

 ---